 *Includes labor costs associated with participation in training

 |34,000 yen/year per employee||61,000 yen/year per employee||100,000 yen/year per employee|

 The Enplas Corporate Governance Policy defines our stakeholders as shareholders, etc.; employees; customers; suppliers; and society.
 The Enplas Group is a dedicated manufacturer with key operations in manufacturing, processing, and sales of various products made from engineering plastics and their composites.
 For this reason, we are especially focused on building sustainable relationships with customers, suppliers, and employees.

 Suppliers of the Enplas Group consist primarily of manufacturers of engineering plastic materials and partner companies to whom we outsource injection molding of parts.
 Because many of these partner companies are small and medium-sized enterprises, and also for our own business continuity, it is important that we create win-win relationships with them.
 This is why, for example, we include next-month cash payment as part of our payment terms.
-Moreover, our Materials Procurement Group serves as a point of contact for partner companies and makes efforts to listen to issues they raise and to make improvements for better partnerships.

 In 1964, the company president began holding monthly birthday parties to connect with individual employees and express appreciation for them in their birthday month.
 Anniversary parties, held every year with company-wide participation, including company presidents and officers, at locations ranging from Singapore (where we set up operations in 1975) to the US and UK, to Southeast Asia and China, help unite the Group on a global level.